chrissarmstrong/seeking-manifold/content/Sabbatical Activities.md

 - **Ollama, Text Generation UI, and SillyTavern.** I've spent some time playing with pretrained LLMs (at least what I can fit on my machine in heavily quantized form).
 These tools are all nice for interacting with LLMs for daily chat and—in the case of the first two—standing up APIs for use with other apps.
 When just playing around with LLMs I'm inclined to use a local 7B model rather than run up my bill with OpenAI or Anthropic or Mistral or whoever.

 ## Anki!
 [Anki](https://apps.ankiweb.net/), for those who are not familiar with it, is like a superpower.
 Gone are the days when I start to read a research paper and think to myself "Haven't I looked at this paper before??"
 Or struggled to remember (again) what the loss function for DPO looks like.
-Or

-I spend about an hour a day reviewing cards and adding new ones.
+I spend about 1 - 1.5 hours per day reviewing cards and adding new ones; it is a big investment but one I think is well worthwhile.
 I got serious about Anki in 2019 and my only regret is that I didn't start doing something like this 30 years sooner.
 Some stats from the last year of my main (primary AI / ML-focused) deck:

 ![[Pasted image 20240406102817.png]]